Medicaid and Medicaid Managed Care Plan Redeterminations

 - Complete an address update through the HFS website at www2.illinois.gov/hfs/address.

-Once the Public Health Emergency declaration has lapsed, HFS will send redetermination materials to each household during the month when they would have been up for renewal if it were not for the Public Health Emergency’s continuous coverage provision.
+Once the Public Health Emergency declaration has lapsed, HFS or your current insurer will send redetermination materials to each household during the month when they would have been up for renewal if it were not for the Public Health Emergency’s continuous coverage provision.

 - Which plans Memorial Health affiliates accept